videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 ## `AWS-PRICE` for this sample

   1. AWS Free-tier customers get 5GB of Amazon S3 storage in the S3 Standard storage class; 20,000 GET Requests; 2,000 PUT, COPY, POST, or LIST Requests; and 100 GB of Data Transfer Out each month.
 If you are in free-tier, it costs nothing.
-  2. If you are not in free tier, since this exercise just requires few PUT/GET/LIST request and 2 or 3 sample files with 1MB (assuming your sample RDB backup file is small) or less content size, the cost will be few cents.
+  2. If you are not in free tier, since this exercise just requires few PUT/GET/LIST request and 2 or 3 sample files with 1MB or less (assuming your sample RDB backup file is small) , the cost will be few cents.
   3. You'll need to use an EC2 instance to restore the backup and install RDB in that EC2.
 For Free Tier, t2.micro instance can be used free of cost.
 Otherwise, it'd cost USD 0.0116 per hour.
   4. If you are not in Free Tier and if you finish this exercise within an hour, this exercise would cost less than USD 0.03.